Updated May 3, 2021

-If an employee requests an extended period away from work to treat her own case of COVID-19, or to care for a child whose school or place of care has closed, she may be protected from retaliation under the federal FMLA.
+If an employee requests an extended period away from work to treat her own case of COVID-19, or to care for a family member who contracted the virus, she may be protected from retaliation under the federal FMLA.
 Moreover, under the FFCRA, employees would be protected from retaliation for taking sick leave or extended FMLA leave for a broad range of situations associated with COVID-19, including self-quarantine.

 Is my employer allowed to fire me because of the impact COVID-19 has had on its business?

 Yes, with limited exceptions.
 Employers in many industries are likely to be forced to terminate or cut back hours for many workers as a result of the measures being taken to grapple with COVID-19.
 Employees in 49 of the 50 states are considered “at-will,” which generally means that an employer may terminate an employee for any reason or for no reason at all, except for an illegal reason.
 There are no states that have passed laws prohibiting an employer from terminating an employee due to a substantial disruption to the employer’s business like the one caused by COVID-19.
 Even Montana – the one state in which workers are not employed “at-will” – permits an employer to terminate an employee for a “legitimate business reason.”

 The primary exception to this general rule arises in cases where an employee is working under a contract.
 Contractual employees are not “at-will” employees; the terms and conditions of their employment are set forth in writing.
-The most common example of contractual employees is union employees, who have collectively bargained with their employers to secure certain rights and protections.
-In some cases, those rights and protections may insulate workers from the vicissitudes of the economy and ensure that an economic downturn does not result in their losing their job.
+The most common example of contractual employees are union employees, who have collectively bargained with their employers to secure certain rights and protections.
+In some cases, those rights and protections may insulate workers from the vicissitudes of the economy and ensure that an economic downturn does not result in them losing their job.